krathalan/krack/README.md

 > `$ touch krack-request-build`

 in the directory of the package you wish to build next time `krack-build` wakes up, and it will be built regardless of update status.
 The file will be deleted the next time the package is built.

+Keep in mind that `*-git` packages are always rebuilt upon wakeup.

 ### Build hooks
 Krack supports pre-pull, post-pull, and post-build actions.
 Pre-pull actions occur before the `PKGBUILD` is checked out and a `git pull` is performed; post-pull happens after that.
 Post-build occurs after `makechrootpkg` has finished building the package.